request an appointment online.

 - If you want to have children

-Your treatment for vaginal cancer will be customized to your particular needs.
+Your vaginal cancer treatment will be customized to your needs.
 Sometimes two or more treatments are combined.
-Chemotherapy and/or radiation may be used before surgery to help shrink the tumor and make it easier to remove.
-Sometimes radiation is used to treat lymph nodes that may have cancer.
+Chemotherapy and/or radiation may be used together.

 One or more of the following therapies may be recommended to treat vaginal cancer or help relieve symptoms.